DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 benefits and OVERVIEW

-Installing a supercharger and intercooler on an otherwise stock 1275cc A-series engine will increase horsepower by 50% to approximately 100 h.p., without triggering harmful detonation or impacting your Spridget’s smooth idle and street manners.
+Installing a supercharger and intercooler on an otherwise stock 1275cc A-series engine can increase horsepower by 50% to 100 h.p., without harmful detonation or impacting your Spridget’s smooth idle and street manners.

 Adding high-lift rocker arms, a long-center-branch header, free-flowing 1.75" exhaust system and smaller supercharger pulley will net even more power.